ritua2/greyfish/cloud-distributed/README.md

 openssl req -newkey rsa:2048 -nodes -keyout keyfile.key -x509 -days 365 -out certfile.crt
 ```

-Setup a user-interface node, using the same  environmental variables as the manager node.
+Setup a user-interface node, update environmental variables MANAGER_NODE_IP,ACCESS_NODE_IP and greyfish_threads according to the setup.
 All the environmental variables are described in the [user-interface node Dockerfile](./user-interface/Dockerfile).
 ```bash
 # Ensure all the environment variablles are set as instructed
 vi Dockerfile